Motor Vehicle Regulations

 Motor vehicle regulation is essential for the safety of all members of the University community, visitors, and friends.
 The parking lots and roadways located on Castleton University are the property of the University.
 They are Public Roadways as defined by Vermont State Law.
 Castleton University reserves the right to make traffic regulations, post traffic signs, restrict the use of the roadways and lots, and collect fees for violations of these regulations.
 These regulations have been developed to provide the maximum benefit for all concerned.
 Those persons operating a motor vehicle on the Castleton campus are expected to comply with the spirit as well as the letter of these regulations and are reminded that use of the parking facilities is a privilege and not a right.
 A parking permit does not ensure the availability of a parking space, but it grants the privilege of parking in specified areas when available.
 Abuse of this privilege can result in not being allowed to use Castleton’s lots and roadways.
-Parking permits are issued for a $79 fee from the University Public Safety Department.
+Parking permits are issued for an $81 fee from the University Public Safety Department.
 Student permits must be renewed yearly prior to or during the first week of the academic calendar.

 The speed limit on campus is 15 miles per hour on all campus roadways and 10 miles per hour in all campus parking lots.
 Violations will result in a minimum fine of $40 for each offense and careless driving may result in disciplinary action.
 Operating motor vehicles on campus walks, lawns, or areas not specifically designed as roadways is prohibited and subject to a fine and all repair or replacement costs.
 Operators of motor vehicles must comply with all traffic signs (yield, stop, do not enter, etc.) or the direction of a Public Safety Officer.
 Failure to stop on approach of an emergency vehicle, or Public Safety vehicle displaying amber lights, will be subject to a fine.